rcy1314/some-stars/README.md

 *   [2noise/ChatTTS](https://github.com/2noise/ChatTTS) - A generative speech model for daily dialogue.

-*   [worldwonderer/promptdoc](https://github.com/worldwonderer/promptdoc) - Designed to manage a collection of Prompt templates for multiple versions, scenarios, and applicable models.

 *   [metimol/BlackWave](https://github.com/metimol/BlackWave) - AI-powered single-user social network simulation.
 Post like on Twitter, and receive real-time, character-driven reactions from hundreds of AI bots.
 Open source, local-first, and built for experimentation.

 *   [leodeveloper/mcqwithwebsite](https://github.com/leodeveloper/mcqwithwebsite) - Website-to-MCQs is an application built in Python that utilizes generative AI, Langchain, embedding techniques, and ChatGPT to automatically generate multiple-choice questions (MCQs) from website content.